[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 3. [Active/Performance-Oriented] A modern manufacturer trusted by top-tier bassists

-In today’s music scene, there is a demand for clear bass tones that don’t get lost in an ensemble, as well as playability that supports advanced techniques.
+In today’s music scene, there is a demand for clear bass tones that cut through an ensemble, as well as playability that supports advanced techniques.
 Here, we introduce practical manufacturers who specialize in active circuits and have earned the absolute trust of professionals on the front lines.

 3-1.
 MUSIC MAN: The Pinnacle of Active Bass

 Founded in the late 1970s by Leo Fender and others, MUSIC MAN created the legendary “StingRay.”
-The StingRay is the pioneer that brought “active basses”—which feature a built-in preamp (equalizer) and battery—to global recognition.
-The combination of a large humbucker pickup mounted near the bridge and a powerful active equalizer simultaneously delivers crisp, clear high-end tones—perfect for slap playing—and punchy, ground-shaking low-end.Having supported countless virtuoso bassists, including Flea of the Red Hot Chili Peppers, this sound is the epitome of practicality.
+The StingRay is the pioneer that brought “active basses”—featuring a built-in preamp (equalizer) and battery—to global recognition.
+The combination of a large humbucker pickup mounted near the bridge and a powerful active equalizer simultaneously delivers crisp, punchy highs—perfect for slap playing—and deep, punchy lows that seem to crawl along the ground.Having supported countless technical bassists, including Flea of the Red Hot Chili Peppers, this sound is the epitome of practicality.
 If you struggle with cutting through the mix in an ensemble, try finding a model that suits your playing style.

 Music Man Bass Specialist